-This resource compendium is a collection of resources gathered for the Home Visiting Services for Parents with Learning Differences Project.
+This is a collection of resources gathered for the Home Visiting Services for Parents with Learning Differences Project.
 Our goal was to include resources that are current, relevant, and useful for early home visiting programs in the US.
 We curated the list of research-related resources to include only those that are evidence-informed, meaning that they reference or are grounded in research.

-The list is organized in sections that align with three essential levels of support to consider when working with caregivers with learning differences.
+The list is organized in sections that align with the three essential levels of support to consider when working with caregivers with learning differences.
 These levels include:

-- 1. Supports offered by federal, tribal, state, home visiting service model, and community-based agencies and organizations. - 2.
-Supports offered by the local implementing home visiting agency or organization. - 3.
-Supports offered by home visiting staff directly to families they serve.
+- > Supports offered by federal, tribal, state, home visiting service model, and community-based agencies and organizations. - Supports offered by the local implementing home visiting agency or organization. - Supports offered by home visiting staff directly to families they serve.

-You can learn more about each level of support by reviewing the Conceptual Model for Home Visiting Services for Parents with Learning Differences in an earlier section of the Toolkit.
-Individual resources also have icons that indicate their type.
+You can learn more about each level of support by reviewing the Conceptual Model in an earlier section of this Toolkit.